norvig/paip-lisp/docs/chapter19.md

 ```

 Again we need some new functions to support this.
-Most important is appl y - scorer, which computes the score for a tree.
+Most important is `apply-scorer`, which computes the score for a tree.
 If the tree is a terminal (a word), then the function just looks up the score associated with that word.
 In this grammar all words have a score of 0, but in a grammar with ambiguous words it would be a good idea to give lower scores for infrequently used senses of ambiguous words.
 If the tree is a nonterminal, then the score is computed in two steps.